 Champions League outright winner odds and prediction

-As ever, the UEFA Champions League outright winner odds market is one of the most exciting and dynamic ones around.
+As ever, the UEFA Champions League outright winner odds market is one of the most exciting and dynamic ones around, but with only two teams left standing this season it's clear who is the favourite going into the big final.

 Team